God Himself, the Unique IV

 God’s Holiness (I)

-We have had some additional fellowship of God’s authority today, and we will not talk about God’s righteousness just now.
+We have had some additional fellowship of God’s authority during our last meeting, and we will not talk about God’s righteousness just now.
 Today we will talk about a whole new topic—God’s holiness.
 God’s holiness is yet another aspect of God’s unique essence, so there is great need to fellowship this topic here.
 This aspect of God’s essence that I will fellowship, along with the two aspects we fellowshiped before of God’s righteous disposition and God’s authority—are they all unique?
 (Yes.)
 God’s holiness is also unique, so the basis of this uniqueness, the root of this uniqueness, is the theme for our fellowship today.
 Understand?
-Repeat after Me: the unique essence of God—God’s holiness.
-(The unique essence of God—God’s holiness.)
-How do you feel in your hearts after repeating this phrase?
+Today we’re going to fellowship the unique essence of God—God’s holiness.
 Perhaps some of you have some misgivings, and are asking, “Why fellowship God’s holiness?”
 Don’t worry, I will talk you through it slowly.
 As soon as you hear it you will know why it is so necessary for Me to fellowship this topic.

 First let us define the word “holy.”
-Using your perception and from all the knowledge you have learned, what do you understand the definition of “holy” to be?
-Define it for Me. (“Holy” means no stain, with none of mankind’s corruption or flaws.
+Using your perception and from all the knowledge you have learned, what do you understand the definition of “holy” to be? (“Holy” means no stain, with none of mankind’s corruption or flaws.
 Everything it radiates—whether in thought, speech or action, everything it does—is completely positive.)
 Very good. (“Holy” is divine, undefiled, unoffendable by man.
-It is unique, it is the characteristic symbol of God.) (“Holy” is stainless and is an aspect of the divine, unoffendable disposition.)
+It is unique, it is the characteristic symbol of God.)
 This is your definition.
 In each person’s heart, this word “holy” has a scope, a definition and an interpretation.
-At the very least, when you see the word “holy” your minds are not empty.
-You have a certain defined scope for this word, and some people’s definition of it comes close to using this word to define the essence of God’s disposition.
+At the very least, when you see the word “holy” your minds are not empty, and some of your definitions of it come close to using this word to define the essence of God’s disposition.
 This is very good.
 Most people believe the word “holy” to be a positive one, and this can be affirmed.
 But the holiness of God that I wish to fellowship today will not be merely defined, nor merely explained.
 Instead, I will use some facts for verification to allow you to see why I say God is holy, and why I use the word “holy” to describe the essence of God.
 By the time our fellowship is over, you will feel that the use of the word “holy” to define God’s essence and the use of this word to refer to God is both well-deserved and most appropriate.
 At the very least, as far as mankind’s current languages go, using this word to refer to God is particularly apt—it is the only word in human language that is most fitting to refer to God.
 It is not an empty word when used to refer to God, neither is it praise without reason or an empty compliment.
 The purpose of our fellowship is to allow every person to recognize the truth of this aspect of God’s essence.
 God does not fear people’s understanding, only their misunderstanding.
 God wishes for every person to know His essence and what He has and is.
 So every time we mention an aspect of God’s essence, we can call on many facts to allow people to see that this aspect of God’s essence does indeed exist.

 Now that we have a definition of the word “holy,” let us take some examples.
 In the ideas people have, they imagine many “holy” things and people.
-For example, are virgin boys and girls defined as holy in mankind’s dictionaries?
-(Yes.)
-Are they actually holy?
-(No.) Is this so-called “holy” and the “holy” that we will fellowship today one and the same?
+For example, virgin boys and girls are defined as holy in mankind’s dictionaries.
+But are they actually holy?
+Is this so-called holy and the “holy” that we will fellowship today one and the same?
 (No.) Looking at those amongst man with high morals, with refined and cultured speech, who never hurt anyone and who, when they speak, make others comfortable and agreeable—are they holy?
 The Confucian scholars or gentlemen with high morals, refined in both word and deed—are they holy?
 Those who often do good, are charitable and provide great assistance to others, those who bring a great deal of enjoyment into people’s lives—are they holy?
-(No.) Those who harbor no self-serving thoughts, who place no harsh demands on anyone, who tolerate anyone—are they holy?
+Those who harbor no self-serving thoughts, who place no harsh demands on anyone, who tolerate anyone—are they holy?
 Those who have never had a dispute with anyone nor ever taken advantage of anyone—are they holy?
 So those who work for the good of others, who benefit others and bring edification to others in every way—are they holy?
 Those who give all their life savings away to others and live a simple life, who are strict with themselves but treat others liberally—are they holy?
 (No.) You remember that your mothers cared for you and looked after you in every conceivable way—are they holy?
 The idols you hold dear, whether they be famous people, stars or great people—are they holy?
 (No.) Let us look now at those prophets in the Bible who were able to tell the future that was unknown to many others—was this kind of person holy?
 The people who were able to record God’s words and the facts of His work in the Bible—were they holy?
 Was Moses holy?
 Was Abraham holy?
 (No.) How about Job?
 Was he holy?
-(No.) Why do you say this?
-Job was called a righteous man by God, so why is even he said to be not holy?
-You feel some apprehension here, don’t you?
+(No.) Job was called a righteous man by God, so why is even he said to be not holy?
 Are people who fear God and shun evil really not holy?
 Are they or not?
-(No.) Your answer is negative.
-So what is your negative answer based on?
-(God is unique.)
-This is a well-found basis.
-I’m discovering that you have a great ability to pick things up quickly and use what you have learned, and that you all have this special skill.
-You are a little apprehensive, not too sure, and you do not dare to say “No,” but neither do you dare to say “Yes,” so you say “No” with some difficulty.
+(No.) You are a little apprehensive, not too sure, and you do not dare to say “No,” but neither do you dare to say “Yes,” so you say “No” with some difficulty.
 Let Me ask another question.
 God’s messengers—the messengers God sends down to earth—are they holy?
-(No.) Think it over carefully.
-Give your answer once you’ve thought it over.
 Are angels holy?
 (No.) Mankind that has not been corrupted by Satan—are they holy?
 (No.) You say “No” to every question.
 On what basis?
 Is the very phrase I said just now the reason you say “No”?
 You are confused, aren’t you?
 So why are even angels said to be not holy?
 You feel apprehensive here, don’t you?
 Then can you discover on what basis the people, things or uncreated beings we mentioned previously are not holy?
 I am sure you are unable to, right?
-(Yes.)
 So is your saying “No” then a little irresponsible?
 Are you not answering offhandedly?
 Some people are pondering: “You ask in such a way, so it must certainly not be.”
 Don’t just answer offhandedly.
 Think carefully whether the answer is yes or no. You will know when we fellowship the following topic why it is “No.” I will give you the answer shortly.
 Let us first read some scripture.

 Jehovah God’s Command to Man